 expensive 'surfaced' lenses.
 If this is the case for

-your order to ask if you wish to pay the extra cost
+place your order to ask if you wish to pay the

-for 'surfaced' lenses or, in the case of the
+extra cost for 'surfaced' lenses or, in the case of

-1.6 Transitions™, or if you wish to change or
+upgrade to 1.6 Transitions™, or if you wish to

 glare, offering 100% protection from harmful UV